CDCgov/prime-reportstream/prime-router/docs/getting-started/faster-development.md

 ### Running the Azure functions
 To compile and run the functions just run the following command.
 You will then be able to access the API at http://localhost:7071.
-All logs will be shown in the same terminal you run this command:
+All logs will be shown in the same terminal you run this command in:

 `./gradlew run`